kachurovskiy/nanoels/h4/README.md

 - Internal/external and left-to-right versions of each automatic operation
 - Backlash compensation

 No computer or CAD software needed!
-Juts a few clicks and it's cutting, stop and you have your manual lathe again.
 Coming soon:

 - Automatic multi-start threads
 - Automatic conical threads